litmuschaos/litmus/README.md

 ## Getting Started with Litmus

-See <a href="https://docs.litmuschaos.io/docs/next/getstarted.html" target="_blank">Litmus Docs</a>.
+Check out the <a href="https://docs.litmuschaos.io/docs/next/getstarted.html" target="_blank">Litmus Docs</a> to get started.

 ## Contributing to Chaos Hub

-See <a href="https://github.com/litmuschaos/community-charts/blob/master/CONTRIBUTING.md" target="_blank">Contributing to chaos hub</a>
+Check out the <a href="https://github.com/litmuschaos/community-charts/blob/master/CONTRIBUTING.md" target="_blank">Contributing Guildelines for the Chaos Hub</a>

 ## Adopters

-See <a href="https://github.com/litmuschaos/litmus/blob/master/ADOPTERS.md" target="_blank">Adopters of LitmusChaos</a>
+Check out the <a href="https://github.com/litmuschaos/litmus/blob/master/ADOPTERS.md" target="_blank">Adopters of LitmusChaos</a>

 (_Send a PR to the above page if you are using Litmus in your chaos engineering practice_)